mahart-studio/kivystudio/README.md

   <img src="https://raw.githubusercontent.com/mahart-studio/kivystudio/master/showcase/Screenshot(3).png">
 </p>

-then enter [Ctrl-N] a new file will be opened for your
+Then enter [Ctrl-N] a new file will be opened for your

 Copy the following into the file tab.